Dermatologist explains what the mpox (monkeypox) rash looks like

 Have prolonged face-to-face contact, as the virus can spread through respiratory droplets.
 This seems uncommon.

 Touch an object that an infected person has used like unwashed clothing or bedding.

-An infected animal: Animals infected with monkeypox are found in central or western Africa, where this virus is endemic (there all the time).
+An infected animal: Animals infected with mpox are found in central or western Africa, where this virus is endemic (there all the time).
 Most of the infected animals are wild rodents like rope squirrels and dormice.

 Are bit or scratched by the animal

 Handle an infected animal (even a dead one)